 Exercise is great for this.
 Get your blood pumping and do higher intensity endurance exercises like power yoga, running, spin class and the like.
 Be sure to exercise for at least 30 minutes a day and get your 10,000 steps in per day.

-A plant based diet is best; focusing on 70-80% of each meal as vegetable based, while avoiding dairy and refined foods.
+A plant based diet is best; focusing on 70-80% of each meal vegetable based avoiding dairy and refined foods.
 Good foods to move Qi include: broccoli, cauliflower peppermint, radish, tomato, celery, asparagus, lemon, brown rice and chia seeds.
 Avoid caffeine, that morning coffee stagnates Qi and is infamous for exacerbating PMS symptoms and fibrocystic breasts.
 If you need the ritual of coffee I recommend organic cold-brew.

 Meditate and have some downtime.
 Where is your happy place?
 A nice bath, reading a book, having sex?
 Spend some time each day nourishing yourself.

-Supplement with some vitamins: calcium and B vitamins get depleted with stress so make sure that in addition to taking your multivitamin you take extra calcium and a B complex.
+Supplement with some vitamins: calcium and the B vitamins get depleted with stress so make sure that in addition to taking your multivitamin you take extra calcium and a B complex.

-Acupuncture & Massage: here at ilumina we work with stress and anxiety on a daily basis and we know that our acupuncture and massage really help break the stress cycle and sustain relaxation.
+Acupuncture & Massage: here at ilumina we work with stress and anxiety on a daily basis and we know that our acupuncture and massage really helps break the stress cycle and sustain relaxation.
 Even better is to supplement these therapies with Chinese herbs.

 If you find that you fit into this imbalance of Qi stagnation give yourself 3 months to journal on your vision of your full sexual expression, exercise, eat clean, meditate, and follow the other steps and see the change.